-"Now the God of peace, make you perfect in every good thing to do His will, working in us that which is well pleasing in His sight, through Jesus Christ; to whom be the glory for ever and ever."-HEB. xiii.
-20, 21.
+"Now the God of peace, make you perfect in every good thing to do His will, working in us that which is well pleasing in His sight, through Jesus Christ; to whom be the glory for ever and ever."
+Heb.
+13: 20, 21.

-IN Hebrews we have three passages on the will of God.
-The first, x.
-7-10, spoke of that will, and Christ's doing of it, as the cause of our redemption-the deep root in which our life stands.
+In Hebrews we have three passages on the will of God.
+The first, 10: 7-10, spoke of that will, and Christ's doing of it, as the cause of our redemption -- the deep root in which our life stands.
 The second, 10-36, spoke of that will as done patiently by us, amid the trials of this earth.
 The third, our present text, shows us the wondrous bond of union between the two former: the same God who wrought out His will in Christ for our redemption, is working out that will in us too.
 What God did in Christ is the pledge of what He will do in us too.
 That Christ did the will of God secures our doing that will too.
 Listen to the wondrous teaching.

-Now, the God of peace, who brought again from

-the dead the Great Shepherd of the sheep in the blood of the everlasting covenant, even our Lord Jesus, make you perfect to do His will.
+Now, the God of peace, who brought again from the dead the Great Shepherd of the sheep in the blood of the everlasting covenant, even our Lord Jesus, make you perfect to do His will.
 All that is said about the Lord Jesus refers to the previous teaching of the Epistle.
 It has taught us what the covenant was, what the blood of the covenant, what the exaltation to the throne of Christ as the Priest King, the Great Shepherd of the sheep.
 And now it says that the God of peace, who did it all, who gave Christ to do His will and die on the Cross, and then raised Him from the dead, that the same God will perfect us to do His will.
 As much as it was God who sent and enabled Christ to do His will, and through that perfected Him and perfected our salvation, it is God too who will perfect us in every good thing to do His will.
 God's will being done in us is to God of the same interest as His will done in Christ; He cares for the one as much as the other.
-The same Omnipotence which created for Christ a body through the Virgin Mary, and empowered Christ --- who could do nothing of Himself ---- to do that will, even to the agony of Gethsemane, and the surrender of His Spirit into His Father's hand on Calvary, and then raised Him from the grave to His own right hand, the same Omnipotent God is working in you that you may do His will.
-Oh, for grace to believe this-the God who worked all in Christ, even to raising Him from the very dead, is working all in us!
+The same Omnipotence which created for Christ a body through the Virgin Mary, and empowered Christ -- who could do nothing of Himself -- to do that will, even to the agony of Gethsemane, and the surrender of His Spirit into His Father's hand on Calvary, and then raised Him from the grave to His own right hand, the same Omnipotent God is working in you that you may do His will.
+Oh, for grace to believe this -- the God who worked all in Christ, even to raising Him from the very dead, is working all in us!

 You do not catch it yet.
 It looks altogether too impossible.
 The difference is too great.
 The difficulties in our sinful nature are too insuperable.
 Come and listen once again.
-Now, the God of peace, who brought again from the dead our Lord Jesus Christ-what now-do pause, and take in every word-make you perfect-in every good thing -to do His will !
-What more could one wish ?1
+Now, the God of peace, who brought again from the dead our Lord Jesus Christ -- what now -- do pause, and take in every word -- make you perfect -- in every good thing -- to do His will!
+What more could one wish?
+[Note: The word 'perfect' here means to repair, to equip, to fit; God fits us for every good thing, and so enables us to do His will.]